SEO Copywriting: The Insider’s Guide to Rank Content Fast

 Personally, I like to build an outline using the framework of my competitive analysis.
 Then, I write the body copy with my list of keywords nearby for quick reference.
 After I complete the draft, I add relevant long-tail keywords and related phrases where they fit naturally.

 I also recommend including your primary keyword within the intro paragraph, and even the first sentence if possible.
 Whether or not it’s a ranking factor, it helps to quickly reinforce the topical relevance of your post to readers.

 Align with search intent

 Some keywords carry obvious search intent, while others are a bit more ambiguous.
 If you aren’t sure what type of content users prefer for a specific search term, Google it.
-One of the most critical steps in SEO copywriting is classifying search intent.
+One of the most critical steps in SEO copywriting is knowing how to determine search intent.